top of page

 7. What are my Telehealth benefits?

 For clients utilizing their out of network benefits, we will provide statements that you could submit to your insurance provider for reimbursement.
-Our rates & in-network insurance partnerships are listed on our individual psychotherapy, relationship/couple psychotherapy, and gender affirming assessment & support service pages.
+Our rates & in-network insurance partnerships are listed on our individual psychotherapy, relationship/couple psychotherapy, and gender embodiment education & support service pages.

 Can I be seen in-person for therapy?